vishalkk96/F1_Race_Pred_LSTM/README.md

 ## Quick Baseline

-A quick vector (All 3 sector speeds) autoregression model is built to define a performance baseline for any model development
+A quick vector (All 3 sector speeds) autoregression model is built to define a performance baseline for any model development.
+The time series variable is the ratio between the race lap sector speed and qualifying lap sector speed.
+Stationarity is ensured by using the first difference of the variables.

 **Error Metric (M.A.P.E)**

 ![](Images/Var_Errors.png)

+The above result is for the 2024 United States Grand Prix held in Austin, TX.

 **Key Takeaways**

-1) The error % increases steadily and linearly with the num of laps
+1) The error % increases steadily by compounding with the num of laps.
+This is because future laps are predicted based on past laps which themselves are predictions.

-2) Outlaps show a greater error % indicating the significance of auxiliary lap information for predicting driver performance
+2) Outlaps show a greater error % indicating the significance of auxiliary lap information for predicting driver performance.

-3) Auxiliary information about the tire, track, lap, driver points, pitstops (outlaps and inlaps) is necessary for the model
+3) Auxiliary information about the tire, track, lap, driver points, pitstops (outlaps and inlaps) is necessary for the model.

-4) A non linear model is required to model the lapwise performance
+4) A non linear model is required to model the lapwise performance.

 ## Solution Overview